Viscoplasticity

 png

-Using the ForwardDiff now enables me to derivate quite complex looking function and also saves time from debugging hand derivated function.
+Using the ForwardDiff now enables me to differentiate quite complex looking functions and also saves time from debugging hand-differentiated functions.
 Lastly, we’ll try another viscoplastic potential (Bingham model) for our plastic strain rate, which is defined as:

 \begin{equation} \Phi = \frac{1}{2} \left(\frac{J}{\eta}\right)^2, \hspace{1cm} J=f(\sigma) \end{equation}